VRCFury/VRCFury/Prefabs/Liindy/README.md

 Liindy Sniper Using VRCFury
 ==

+> This prefab was contributed by `Morghus`, thank you!

 ## How to install
 * Download and import [VRCFury](https://vrcfury.com/download)
 * Import [Interactable Sniper Rifle (VRCHAT/SDK3)](https://liindy.gumroad.com/l/Tac300Sniper)